Alex Trebek Delivers Touching Speech About ‘Survivorship’ At Walk To End Pancreatic Cancer

 He later said that he is determined to help find a cure by continuing to educate and inform the public.

 News of Trebek’s diagnosis broke almost exactly two months ago, on March 6.
 The game show legend released a video message on Jeopardy!‘s official YouTube channel, explaining that he wanted fans to hear it from him first.
-Trebek revealed that was one of 50,000 people diagnosed with stage 4 pancreatic cancer each year.
+Trebek revealed that he was one of the 50,000 people diagnosed with stage 4 pancreatic cancer each year.

 “Now normally, the prognosis for this is not very encouraging,” he said at the time, according to USA Today.
 “But I’m going to fight this, and I’m going to keep working.”